Wildlife, Animal Biology and Animal Behavior

 - Threat display, submission display (agonistic displays) — conflict resolution, dominance hierarchy

-- Feeding (young) — parental care, nutrition, survival
+- Feeding (juvenile) — parental care, nutrition, survival

 - Fencing — communication, social bonding